abpframework/abp/docs/en/Entity-Cache.md

 * Entity classes should be serializable/deserializable to/from JSON to be cached (because it's serialized to JSON when saving in the [Distributed Cache](Caching.md)).
 If your entity class is not serializable, you can consider using a cache-item/DTO class instead, as mentioned in the *Usage* section above.
 * Entity Caching System is designed as **read-only**.
 So, you shouldn't make changes to the same entity when you use the entity cache.
 Instead, you should always read it from the database to ensure transactional consistency.
-* Entity Caching System uses the cache class's **FullName** as the cache name by default.
+* The Entity Caching System uses the cache class's **FullName** as the cache name by default.
 You can use the `CacheName` attribute on the cache item class to set the cache name.

 ## See Also